-Former Deputy Prosecutor General Verbytsky is attempting to challenge the NACP’s findings in an appeal: UA.NEWS calls for openness and transparency
+Former Deputy Prosecutor General Verbytsky Is Trying to "Undermine" the NACP's Findings in an Appeal: UA.NEWS Calls for Openness and Transparency

 The editorial staff of the online media outlet UA.NEWS has appealed to Judge Oleksandr Govorun of the Sixth Administrative Court of Appeal, demanding that the case involving former Deputy Prosecutor General Dmytro Verbytskyi be conducted openly and transparently.
-The former official is attempting to have the NACP’s conclusion—which served as the basis for an investigation into his alleged illicit enrichment—overturned in court.
+The former official is attempting to have the court overturn the National Agency for Corruption Prevention’s (NAZK) finding, which served as the basis for an investigation into his alleged illicit enrichment.

-UA.NEWS journalists emphasize that given Verbytskyi’s status and the public outcry surrounding his wealth—including luxury estates, Porsche cars, and “gangster-style” vacations, as previously reported by colleagues from “Schemes” and other media outlets—the case must be heard exclusively in open court sessions.
+Journalists at UA.NEWS note that given Verbytskyi’s status and the public outcry surrounding his wealth—including luxury estates, Porsche cars, and “gangster-style” vacations—previously reported by colleagues from “Schemes” and other media outlets—the case must be heard exclusively in open court sessions.

 Criminal Context

-Dmytro Verbytskyi is currently the subject of several ongoing proceedings:
+Dmytro Verbytskyi is currently at the center of several legal proceedings:

 - NABU is conducting a pre-trial investigation (No. 52024000000000231) into the assets of the former prosecutor and his associates.

-- The police are investigating the case under Part 3 of Article 171 of the Criminal Code of Ukraine, in which Verbytskyi is identified as a person who may have acted in collusion with others to exert pressure on the media.
+- The police are investigating a case under Part 3 of Article 171 of the Criminal Code of Ukraine, in which Verbytsky is named as a person who may have acted in concert with others to exert pressure on the media.

 Requested Information

-In its submission, the UA.NEWS editorial team posed a series of questions to the court regarding the hearing schedule and the position of NACP representatives in this case.
-Specifically, journalists are interested in whether the exact date and time of the open appeal hearing have been set, as well as who is representing the state’s (NACP’s) interests in the proceedings and whether objections to Verbytskyi’s appeal have been filed.
+In its submission, the editorial staff of UA.NEWS posed a series of questions to the court regarding the hearing schedule and the position of NACP representatives in this case.
+In particular, journalists are interested in whether the exact date and time of the public hearing on the appeal have been set, as well as who is representing the state’s (NAZK’s) interests in the proceedings and whether any objections to Verbytskyi’s complaint have been filed.

 Why this matters

-The editorial team believes that attempts to overturn the NACP’s conclusion are a direct attempt by the former deputy prosecutor general to avoid accountability for a “lifestyle” that does not align with his official income.
+The editorial team believes that attempts to overturn the NACP’s conclusion are a direct attempt by the former deputy prosecutor general to evade responsibility for a “lifestyle” that does not match his official income.
 UA.NEWS announces that it will maintain constant journalistic oversight of this case until a final decision is reached.

 “The law is the same for everyone, and the status of a former law enforcement official should not serve as a get-out-of-jail-free card,” the media outlet stated in its appeal.

-It recently became known that former Deputy Prosecutor General Dmytro Verbytskyi, who left his post amid scandal following investigations into illicit enrichment, has officially launched his political career.
-The Odesa regional branch of the All-Ukrainian Union “Batkivshchyna” confirmed in response to a request from UA.News that Verbytskyi is already a member of Yulia Tymoshenko’s party.
+It recently came to light that former Deputy Prosecutor General Dmytro Verbytskyi, who left his post amid scandal following investigations into illegal enrichment, has officially launched his political career.
+The Odesa regional branch of the “Batkivshchyna” All-Ukrainian Union, in response to a request from UA.News, confirmed that Verbytskyi is already a member of Yulia Tymoshenko’s party.